ScottSucksAtProgramming/obsidian_vault_template/2_zettelkasten/structural_notes/maps_of_content/Creators.md

   - type/structure
   - structure/moc
 aliases:
-summary: Map of content for creators.
+summary: Creators are collected within this vault as part of the personal knowledge management aspect of the vault.
+They are kept for citing purposes.
+The Add Creator button below will create a new note for a creator and lists sources and literature notes related to them.
+A creator uses the [[Creator Template]].
 visual: "![[image.jpg]]"
 created: 2023-11-24 20:33
-updated: 2023-11-27 16:32
+updated: 2023-11-27 19:05
 template-type: Structure
 template-version: "1.0"
 banner: "![[creator_banner.jpg]]"
 ---
 # Creators

-Creators are collected within this vault as part of the personal knowledge management aspect of the vault.
-They are kept for citing purposes.
+>[!Note]

-The Add Creator button below will create a new note for a creator and lists sources and literature notes related to them.
-A creator uses the [[Creator Template]].
+>`= this.summary`

 ```button
 name Add Creator